Sabrin-Ara-Begum/Authentication-page/Readme.md

 #Authentication page
 🔐 Basic Login/Signup Page

 This is a simple web-based Login and Signup page built using HTML, CSS, and JavaScript.
-It allows users to create an account and log in using basic frontend logic with browser localStorage.
+It allows users to create an account and log in using basic frontend logic.
 No backend or database is involved.

 🌐 Features

-✅ User Signup (stores credentials in localStorage)
+✅ User Signup (stores credentials)

-✅ User Login (validates credentials from localStorage)
+✅ User Login (validates credentials)

-✅ Form validation (empty fields, matching passwords)

 ✅ Simple and clean UI